 - Dental Implants

 Dental implants are the only solution for missing teeth that integrates into the jawbone.
 The implant is placed in the jawbone as a replacement for the missing root.
 Because of this, dental implants do not slip or move out of place.
 Dental implants are the closest restoration option to natural teeth.
 When just a few teeth are missing, implants can be placed and completed with dental crowns.
 However, patients who are facing complete tooth loss may wish to have implant-supported dentures.
 These dentures are attached to the implants via special fittings.
 Implant supported dentures look natural and stay securely in place.

 Now that we’ve gone over some of the most common types of dentures, it’s time to find out which one is right for you.
-If you’re ready to determine what type of denture will benefit you the most, schedule a consultation at the Denture & Implant Clinic in Surrey.
+If you’re ready to determine what type of denture will benefit you the most, schedule a consultation at the Denture & Implant Clinic.
 Our team of experts will meet with you to evaluate your needs and determine which type of denture is best for you.